 The University also offers RLCs for sophomores, juniors, and seniors; for information on these communities, please click here.

 Living learning communities (LLCs) bring together students who share a common interest (listed below) and give them the unique opportunity to take a course together, live together, and engage in special events and opportunities.
 These programs are driven by participants, and allow them to propose, plan, and participate in activities they find interesting.
 In addition, first-year students in LLCs will have the opportunity to be matched with a sophomore mentor who participated in the LLC their first year, and likely has continued their experience in their sophomore year.

 You may opt in to an LLC by noting your interest on your housing questionnaire AND selecting the corresponding First-Year Seminar when choosing courses in your "Forms, Forms, Forms" packets.

 Students who opt in to an LLC will be expected to take the linked First-Year Seminar course, provided there are no schedule conflicts and space in the course remains.
 If conflicts exist or the course fills, students will still be able to live in the community until all spaces are filled.

-For the 2017-2018 year, there will be seven first-year LLCs: AMDG: Citizenship for the Greater Glory of God, Celebrate the Arts, Cura Personalis, FIRE, "Helping Professions" in the Jesuit Context, SITE: Scranton Innovative Thought and Entrepreneurship, and Wellness.
+For the 2017-2018 year, there will be seven first-year LLCs: AMDG: Engaged and Global Citizenship, Celebrate the Arts, Cura Personalis, FIRE, "Helping Professions" in the Jesuit Context, SITE: Scranton Innovative Thought and Entrepreneurship, and Wellness.

 Themed Communities (TCs)